miracuse/miracuse.github.io/docs/classes/alchemist/alchemy.md

 ### Kit Usage Examples

-> **Tip**: Many alchemy kits can be enhanced or converted into grenades by expending a Potion.
+> **Tip**: Potion boxes can be spent to "Perform Synthesis", converting an Alchemy kit into a grenade or otherwise enhancing its effects.

 ##### Agua Regia